• Home

 Overall, the kids loved it.
 They were very engaged and hands on with building and trying out the models.

-disclaimer: we were sent product in exchange for an hones review.
-All thoughts are entirely our own – and the elementary school students’ who tested this out for us.
+Disclaimer: We were sent this product in exchange for an honest review.
+All thoughts are entirely our own – and the elementary school students who tested this out for us.
 The product was then left at the school to be part of their “maker space”.

 Other toys we reviewed that you might enjoy: